 What kinds of projects are eligible?

 Just about anything, as long as it is original, grounded in an academic discipline and teaches both you and the world something new.
-The URSA committee is in its sixth year and has supported a diverse range of student work.
+The URSA committee and has supported a diverse range of student work.
 Here are some topics from previous winners: the mating habits of oyster toadfish, a series of paintings of the human body, a study of depictions of Hester Prynne in film, and an investigation of the development of barbershop quartets.
+For a complete list of past URSA recipients and their projects, click here.

 When in my University career should I apply for this?